jesily07/Projects/README.md

 This repository contain the learnings from various Data science topics covering:

-- ML algorithm : Supervised learning, Unsupervised learning.
+- ML algorithm : Supervised learning, Unsupervised learning
-- Build a interactive Food ordering Chatbot with DialogFlow CX.
 - Sentimental analysis using NLP techniques
+- Recommendation system project

 Please check the individual folders to access the projects.